minghuaw/fe2o3-amqp/serde_amqp_derive/Readme.md

 ## Usage

+Starting from "0.2.1", the macro will work for both described types and non-described types.
+If no descriptor name or descriptor code is found, it will treat the type as a non-described type.
+For non-described types, the trait impls become similar to the `serde`'s `Serialize` and `Deserialize` traits but allow the users to specify the encoding of the type ("list" or "map").

  The macro provides three types of encodings:

  1. `"list"`: The struct will be serialized as a described list.
 A described list is an AMQP1.0